Operation Felix: Background

 In August, Canaris met with Franco's brother-in-law, Ramón Serrano Súñer, who was about to become the Spanish Foreign Minister.
 Canaris urged Serrano Súñer to do what he could to convince Franco to stay out of the war.
 Soon afterward, Franco dispatched Serrano Súñer to Berlin to get an idea of Hitler's attitude since Canaris had assured him that Germany would not forcibly intervene in Spain.
 When Serrano Súñer met Hitler on 16 September, Hitler did not press very hard for Spanish involvement in the war, perhaps because he planned to meet Franco himself very soon.

 On 24 August, Hitler approved a general plan to seize Gibraltar.
 On 23 October, he met Franco at Hendaye, France, and proposed for Spain to enter the war on the Axis side as early as January 1941.
-Gibraltar would be taken by special Wehrmacht units and turned over to Spain, but Franco refused the offer and emphasised Spain's need for large-scale military and economic assistance.
+Gibraltar would be taken by special Wehrmacht units and turned over to Spain, but Franco refused the offer and emphasized Spain's need for large-scale military and economic assistance.
 Hitler took offence when Franco expressed doubts about the possibility of a German victory in fighting the British on its home territory.
 Franco also pointed out that even if the British Isles were invaded and conquered, the British government, as well as most of the British Army and the powerful Royal Navy, would probably retreat to Canada and continue the Battle of the Atlantic with the support of the United States.

 A meaningless memorandum of understanding was signed at Hendaye by Franco and Hitler, with neither side getting what it wanted.
 A few days later, Hitler was reported to have told Benito Mussolini, "I would rather have four of my own teeth pulled out than go through another meeting with that man again!"